Physicslibrary/Threejs-WebXR-67P/README.md

 # Software

-Oculus Browser
+Oculus Browser (Oculus Quest Firmware update 12.0 or latest).

-FireFox Reality

-THREE.js

-Blender
+Three.js from threejs.org.

+Blender 2.81 is used to import 3D models CSHP_DV_257_01_______00343.obj and Rosetta.blend and exported in format that Three.js can read.

 # Installation